maltequast/maltequast.github.io/_posts/tech/2022-06-06-minikube-docker-desktop.md

 brew install docker
 ```

-This only install the Docker CLI.
+This only installs the Docker CLI.
 This is necessary to interact with the Docker Engine on your Minikube cluster.

 Additionaly you need to install hyperkit too: